-This Regulatory Disclosures Statement is prepared in accordance with the Banking (Disclosures) Rules ("BDR") for Fubon Bank (Hong Kong) Limited and its subsidiaries.
-The information contained in this statement, together with the Group's consolidated financial statements and disclosures made in the Bank's website under the page "Regulatory Disclosures", comply fully with the applicable disclosure provisions of the BDR issued by the Hong Kong Monetary Authority ("HKMA") under section 60A of the Hong Kong Banking Ordinance.
+This Regulatory Disclosures Statement is prepared in accordance with the Banking (Disclosures) Rules ("BDR") for Fubon Bank (Hong Kong) Limited and its subsidiaries (the "Group").
+The information contained in this statement, together with the Group's consolidated financial statements for the year ended 31 December 2019 and disclosures made in the Bank's website under the page "Regulatory Disclosures", comply fully with the applicable disclosure provisions of the BDR issued by the Hong Kong Monetary Authority ("HKMA") under section 60A of the Hong Kong Banking Ordinance ("HKBO").